zenkay/personal-blog/php/wp-content/plugins/jm-twitter-cards/readme.txt

 **BE CAREFUL WITH THIS!
 DO NOT USE IF YOU DO NOT KNOW WHAT YOU ARE DOING, YOU CAN BREAK YOUR CARDS WITH THIS !!!**

+= There are a lot of new filters =

+Meant to help developers only.
+You'll have to code to use them.

 == Changelog ==

+= 5.2.3 =
+* 19 May 2014
+* Fix issue when shortcode is at the top of posts thanks to <a href="https://github.com/jrthib">jrthib</a>
+* No more backward compatibility before WP 3.6, plugin won't break but gallery card won't work for these old old versions of WP
+* Rebuild preview because of the bug with overflow and replace it with a visual preview
+* Be careful this is just a hint, this shows how your card could look not the real result with validator
+* To do : add the js to metabox and improve multisite compatibility

+= 5.2.2 =
+* 11 May 2014
+* Fix wrong post meta key for player stream
+* Fix robots.txt function
+* Add tabs to admin pages (menu on top for better UX with admin nav)

+= 5.2.1 =
+* 07 May 2014
+* Skip () for classes because we do not need it, actually no argument in constructor
+* Removes notices, just uncheck option cards in WP SEO if enabled on plugins_loaded (soft way)
+* Add app card type to meta box, add country field for meta country application not available on the US app store
+* Add spanish translation for plugin & documentation so now full spanish version, huge thanks to Andrew Kurtis from WebHostingHub (http://www.webhostinghub.com/)

+= 5.2.0 =
+* 03 May 2014
+* Add confirmation message for option page when settings are saved
+* Add translation in Spanish for documentation
+* Fix bug with capability name
+* Add 2nd footage, a video for troubleshooting
+* Re-add preview feature, use only PHP for this
+* Fix bug with preview WP SEO
+* Add 3rd footage : multi-author video tutorial
+* Update framework cmb
+* Fix the issue with strip_shortcodes() not working

 = 5.1.9 =
 * 21 Apr 2014